Thai Green Curry with Chicken

 For more information on all of the ingredients needed for Thai Curry Paste, check out the Guide to Essential Thai Ingredients.

-Green curry paste in a small mason jar next to peppers
+overhead image of Green curry paste in a small mason jar next to peppers

 Store-Bought vs. Homemade Thai Curry Paste